Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🔑 **Admin Control for Community Sharing**: Admins can enable or disable community sharing for all users via a toggle in the `Admin Panel` > `Settings` menu.
 This toggle allows admins to manage accessibility and privacy, ensuring a secure environment.
 Admins have the option of enabling or disabling the `Share on Community` button for all users, which allows them to control community engagement and collaboration.

-- 📧 **Trusted Email Authentication**: Optionally authenticate using a trusted email header, adding an extra layer of security and authentication to protect your Sage WebUI instance.
+- 📧 **Trusted Email Authentication**: Optionally authenticate using a trusted email header, adding an extra layer of security and authentication to protect your Sage.is AI-UI instance.

-- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Sage WebUI's backend and Ollama.
+- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Sage.is AI-UI's backend and Ollama.
 This key feature eliminates the need to expose Ollama over the local area network (LAN).
-Requests made to the `/ollama/api` route from Sage WebUI are seamlessly redirected to Ollama from the backend, enhancing overall system security and providing an additional layer of protection.
+Requests made to the `/ollama/api` route from Sage.is AI-UI are seamlessly redirected to Ollama from the backend, enhancing overall system security and providing an additional layer of protection.

-- 🔒 **Authentication**: Please note that Sage WebUI does not natively support federated authentication schemes such as SSO, OAuth, SAML, or OIDC.
+- 🔒 **Authentication**: Please note that Sage.is AI-UI does not natively support federated authentication schemes such as SSO, OAuth, SAML, or OIDC.
 However, it can be configured to delegate authentication to an authenticating reverse proxy, effectively achieving a Single Sign-On (`SSO`) experience.
 This setup allows you to centralize user authentication and management, enhancing security and user convenience.
-By integrating Sage WebUI with an authenticating reverse proxy, you can leverage existing authentication systems and streamline user access to Sage WebUI.
+By integrating Sage.is AI-UI with an authenticating reverse proxy, you can leverage existing authentication systems and streamline user access to Sage.is AI-UI.
 For more information on configuring this feature, please refer to the [Federated Authentication Support](/features/sso).

 - 🔓 **Optional Authentication**: Enjoy the flexibility of disabling authentication by setting `WEBUI_AUTH` to `False`.
 This is an ideal solution for fresh installations without existing users or can be useful for demonstration purposes.